nardoki/credit-risk-model/README.md

 The Basel II Accord emphasizes accurate, transparent risk measurement.
 This requires credit scoring models to be interpretable, well-documented, and auditable so that both internal teams and regulators can understand and validate how credit decisions are made.

-This places a strong emphasis on using interpretable models and maintaining clear documentation.
-While modern ML models offer better accuracy, the Basel II framework nudges institutions toward responsible AI—ensuring models are not black boxes, but rather tools that support informed, compliant credit decisions.

 **2. Since we lack a direct "default" label, why is creating a proxy variable necessary, and what are the potential business risks of making predictions based on this proxy?**